-Safety objective Identifier Safety performance indicator (SPI) Safety performance target (SPT) Source Effective coordination between State authorities having a role in safety management.
-SSP-SPI-1 Coordination group is appointed to facilitate good communication, avoid duplication of effort and conflicting policies and ensure effective and efficient SSP implementation.
-Q4 2021 CAA LV management data SSP-SPI-2 State authorities are sharing safety information and take actions when needed.
+National level aviation safety performance indicators and targets (SPIs/SPTs) monitored by CAA LV - SSP compliance level Safety objective Identifier Safety performance indicator (SPI) Safety performance target (SPT) Source Effective coordination between State authorities having a role in safety management.
+SSP-SPI-1 SMCG group is appointed to facilitate good communication, avoid duplication of effort and conflicting policies and ensure effective and efficient SSP implementation.
+Q2 2022 CAA LV management data SSP-SPI-2 State authorities are sharing safety information and take actions when needed.
 Interface risk management illuminates the risk, clarifies the mutual expectations and mitigates unwanted consequences through mutually agreed boundary checks.
-CAA LV management data Establish a common understanding of a risk-based environment.
+CAA LV management data Establish a common understanding of a risk- based environment.
 SSP-SPI-3 Policies and procedures are in place for risk- and performance-based oversight, including a description of how an SMS is accepted and regularly monitored.
 Planning of oversight activities as well as determination of the oversight cycles in each oversight area are carried out yearly to allow for the adjustment of the audits and inspections schedule, if applicable.
 CAA LV management data Ensure that relevant staff have the right competencies to support the evolution towards risk- and performance-based oversight.
 SSP-SPI-4 There is a process that evaluates the individual's competence and takes appropriate remedial action when necessary.
 Inspectors' competencies are up to date.
-CAA LV management data Improve identification and assessment of safety issues in key risk areas through analysis of occurrence data and supporting information SSP-SPI-5 Availability of Policies and procedures for safety data collection, analysis, exchange and protection in accordance with Regulation (EU) No 376/2014, is ensured.
+CAA LV management data Improve identification and assessment of safety issues in key risk areas through analysis of occurrence data and supporting information from the oversight programme.
+SSP-SPI-5 Availability of Policies and procedures for safety data collection, analysis, exchange and protection in accordance with Regulation (EU) No 376/2014, is ensured.
 Full list of identified safety issues is established and continuingly monitored for the definition and programming of safety actions.
-CAA LV management data from the oversight programme.
-Continuously monitor applied SSP-SPI-6 SPIs and 'baseline performance' are established.
-There is evidence that the line CAA LV Just Culture policy in a fair - between acceptable and management and consistent manner. unacceptable behaviour has been data determined in consultation with staff and staff representatives.
-Improve definition and SSP-SPI-7 Identification of weak controls, for which Assessment of possible CAA LV programming of safety potential safety actions can be proposed, is implications and benefits of the management actions. ensured. proposed actions are discussed and data agreed with stakeholders.
-Gain detailed understanding SSP-SPI-8 Gap analysis is conducted.
-SSP implementation plan and SSP CAA LV of the gap between the SSP implementation plan is developed. document itself are made readily management existing State structures and accessible to all relevant personnel data processes, and those required to ensure everyone involved is for an effective SSP aware of the SSP and its plans for implementation in the State. implementation.
-Ensure that the SSP is SSP-SPI-9 SSP maturity assessment is carried out at various Approved SSP document is made CAA LV regularly reviewed and that stages, looking initially for the presence and available and shared with other management the SSP effectiveness is suitability of key elements.
-At a later stage, the Member States and EASA. data regularly assessed.
-SSP will be assessed to understand how well it is operating and how effective it is at achieving its objectives.
+CAA LV management data Continuously monitor applied Just Culture policy in a fair and consistent manner.
+SSP-SPI-6 SPIs and 'baseline performance' are established.
+There is evidence that the line between acceptable and unacceptable behaviour has been determined in consultation with staff and staff representatives.
+CAA LV management data Improve definition and programming of safety actions.
+SSP-SPI-7 Identification of weak controls, for which potential safety actions can be proposed, is ensured.
+Assessment of possible implications and benefits of the proposed actions are discussed and agreed with stakeholders.
+CAA LV management data

+Gain detailed understanding of the gap between the existing State structures and processes, and those required for an effective SSP implementation in the State.
+SSP-SPI-8 Gap analysis is conducted.
+SSP implementation plan is developed.
+SSP implementation plan and SSP document itself are made readily accessible to all relevant personnel to ensure everyone involved is aware of the SSP and its plans for implementation.
+CAA LV management data Ensure that the SSP is regularly reviewed and that the SSP effectiveness is regularly assessed.
+SSP-SPI-9 SSP maturity assessment is carried out at various stages, looking initially for the presence and suitability of key elements.
+At a later stage, the SSP will be assessed to understand how well it is operating and how effective it is at achieving its objectives.
+Approved SSP document is made available and shared with other Member States and EASA.
+CAA LV management data